[Downloadable PDF version]

 Students must make application one semester before their anticipated semester of graduation.
 Following commencement, a final graduation audit is completed, and students are notified of any course/class discrepancies that might prevent them from receiving a degree.

-Applications filed after the deadline are subject to a $50 late fee.
+Applications filed after the deadline are subject to late fees which are depended upon print date of application.
 Deferment of graduation date (roll-over) is also subject to a $50 fee unless delay of graduation is the result of misadvisement or cancellation of courses.
 An appeal process is available.

 Students must carry an appropriate GPA in major to graduate.
 Students can find the Required Major GPA for their respective programs on "Progress Degree" located on their SOAR student panel.